vicsharp-shibusa/csharp-webapi-setup-tests/README.md

 There is no expected scenario in which any web api architecture can survive the test.
 The point is to finish the test with failure.

 There are five ways the test can end:

 1. The user hits CTRL-C.
 2. The `testDurationMinutes` time limit is reached (note that a value of `0` here will cause the test to run indefinitely).
-3. The HTTP response time threshold is reached (calls to the api take longer than defined by the configuration).
+3. The HTTP response time threshold is reached (the simple moving average of calls to the api take longer than defined by the configuration).
 4. An individual `Admin` or `Worker` cycle does not complete within its allotted time.
-5. An `Exception` is thrown.
-The application has zero tolerance for exceptions.
+5. An _unhandled_ `Exception` is thrown.

-The test attempts to avoid rapid-fire calls to the API until its required as a result of interval compression.
+In the "Fair" mode, the test attempts to avoid rapid-fire calls to the API until it's required as a result of interval and time allocation compression.
 Up to the _first milestone_, the pace is steady, but the number of `Admin` and `Worker` objects (and their workloads) are increasing according to the values in the configuration file.

+In the "Brute Force" mode, the test has some small, built-in constraints, but is essentially rapid-fire.
+In my testing in this mode, failures can often be the result of database concurrent connection failures.
+I'm using PostgreSQL for all my tests up to this point, so I don't know how that problem will manifest with MS Sql Server just yet.
+For now, I'm ignoring that problem because I'm trying to evaluate the top-level architecture performance, namely dependency injection.
+Database performance and configuration is a different dimension for some later cycle.

 #### Response Time Threshold